Curlybear/PongJS/README.md

 # PongJS

-This is a pong written in javascript for the fun.
-I guess my goal is to write a pong in every language I know (even though the real challenge will be to actually finish one of them).
+FTFY :L

-You can check it out [here](https://bendem.github.io/PongJS/).
+You can check it out [here](http://curlybear.github.io/PongJS/).

 ## License